build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 ---
-title: "AWS Cloud Account Fundamentals: Five Best Practices for Managing Cloud Spend"
+title: "AWS Cloud Account Fundamentals: Five Essential Best Practices for Managing Cloud Cost"
-description: "AWS Account fundamentals and best practices in one blog"
+description: "Explore AWS Account setup fundamentals and best practices in one comprehensive blog!
+Discover key strategies for cost management, and  security, and lay a solid foundation for your cloud journey from the get-go!"
 tags:
     - foundational
     - aws